Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/Certifications/Cloud Computing Essentials.md

 - The main advantages (scalability, pay-as-you-go, global reach)
 - Core services: EC2, S3, VPC, Lambda
 - How everything connects together
-- Building a simple website on AWS from scratch Short, clear, and hands-on – perfect refresher of the basics.
+- Building a simple website on AWS from scratch Short, clear, and hands-on

+Perfect refresher of the basics!

 ---